andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/descent.png"   height='360px' width='640px' />

 We can combine all these functions for cost and forward propagation to get one function.
-So for instance, the cost function for a NN with one hidden relu layer using a softmax output is (where W1 and W2 are weights for 1st and 2nd layers, and X1 is the input feature nodes:
+So for instance, the cost function for a NN with one hidden ReLU layer using a softmax output is (where W1 and W2 are weights for 1st and 2nd layers, and X1 is the input feature nodes:

 ```
 J = Cost(Softmax(DotProduct(Relu(DotProduct(X1,W1)), W2)))